General FAQs

-What is the current minimum wage in Nebraska?
+What is the minimum wage in Nebraska?

 For persons compensated by tips, such as waitresses, waiters and bus persons, the minimum hourly pay rate is $2.13 per hour.
 The sum of the $2.13 per hour plus all tips given to the individual must equal or exceed the required minimum wage for all hours worked.